 Last year Tamara Blakemore and I completed a project with Uniting NSW exploring best practice in post-separation counselling and mediation, and the summary report has just made available on the Uniting webpage.
-The full report—Best practice and trends in counselling and mediation services in NSW: A collaborative case study of Uniting—is available here.
+The full report—Best practice and trends in counselling and mediation services in NSW: A collaborative case study of Uniting—is available here or you can read the report on my blog starting here.

 The project involved a rapid review, interviews with 30 Uniting staff, a survey of people who had used Uniting counselling and mediation services and a review of Uniting’s counselling and mediation policy and practice documents.